doriguzzi/lucid-ddos/README.md

 python3 lucid_cnn.py --predict_live ./sample-dataset/dataset-chunk-syn.pcap --model ./sample-dataset/10t-10n-SYN2020-LUCID.h5 --dataset_type SYN2020
 ```

-In this case, ```predict_live``` must be the path to a pcap file.
+In this case, the argument of option ```predict_live``` must be the path to a pcap file.
 The script parses the file from the beginning to the end, printing the classification results every time the time window expires.
 The duration of the time window is automatically detected from the prefix of the model's name (e.g., ```10t``` indicates a 10-second time window).

 The output of LUCID on the victim machine will be similar to that reported in Section **Testing** above.